Collection

 Anon – Polonaise; Bach – Choral; Beethoven – Anglaise; Boismortier – Chaconne; Couperin – Concert; Destouches – Passepied en Rondeau; Haydn – Divertimento; LeClerc – Tambourin; L. Mozart – Divertimento; W.A.
 Mozart – Canon Inversus; Offenbach – Duo; Pleyel Rondo; Schein – Suite; Schenk – Aria Amoroso; Schubert – Ecossaise, Landler, Walzer; Telemann – Canon; Vallet – Bourree, Galliarge Angloise

 Edited by Pejtsik.
 This is not what we would consider “for beginners.”
-Considering Book 1 did not go above a D in 1st position, one doesn’t expect Book 2 to start off with tenor clef.
+The first piece in this book is in tenor clef, but there is only one other — and one with the Cello I in treble clef.
 Pieces are not arranged by difficulty, so you will find easier pieces that stay in bass clef, no higher than 4th position, with fingerings provided.
 Cello I and II parts vary in difficulty in this volume, so an advanced cellist can play with a less accomplished partner.
 Like the earlier volume, even if you’re in familiar territory with notes, the rhythms are challenging.

 J.S.
 Bach – Canon cancrizans, Inventio in re minore; Beethoven – Marcia alla turca, Contredanse; Dotzauer – Andante con variazioni; Fiore – Trattenimento; Gabrielli – Balletto e Giga; Handel – Air; Haydn – Andante; Hook – Rondo; Kummer – Tema con variazioni; Mehul – Allegretto; Mozart – Divertimento; Offenbach – Two Duos; Pleyel – Duo; Reger – Canon im alten Styl; Stiastny – Fuga; Telemann – Sonata or Canon; Vivaldi – Adagio e Allegro